What Is a Health Information Technician? A Sneak Peek at This Behind-the-Scenes Healthcare Career

 As you can see, the work of a health information technician is quite technical.
 But don’t let that intimidate you—these are precisely the types of skills you’ll acquire in a Health Information Technician program.

-What education & training is needed to become a health information technician?
+What education & training are needed to become a health information technician?